dockup/docs/gcp.md

 # Documentation

-This documentation is broadly split into 3 parts:
+This documentation is broadly split into 4 parts:

+- Signing up for GCP account (outside scope of this documentation)
-- Setting up kubernetes cluster
+- Setup up kubernetes cluster
-  Prerequisite: Signup for GCP account
 - Setting up docker image builds
 - Deploying your apps

-### Setting up kubernetes cluster.
+## Setup up kubernetes cluster.

+#### Create kubernetes cluster

 First sign up for GCP account if you don't have one.
 You can do it by heading over to [cloud page][gcp_console].
-Once signed up, create a project called "Dockup" and complete setting up billing.
+Once signed up, create a project called "dockup" and complete setting up billing.

 **NOTE: You will get free $300 credit when you sign up for the first time**